 The liver is a key producer of several coagulation factors such as prothrombin.
 The activity and health of the liver can be measured through the internationalized normalized rates (INR).
 In liver diseases, the synthesis of both the procoagulants and anticoagulants is decreased and therefore the patients are found to be hypercoagulable despite an elevated INR.

-Coagulation tests are best done using modern methods such as thromboelastogram or thromboelastometry.
+Coagulation tests are best done using modern methods such as thromboelastogram or thromboelastometry in place of the traditional INR liver function tests.

 Bilirubin is a product of heme breakdown and can exist in a conjugated form or unconjugated form.
 The liver is responsible for clearing the blood of unconjugated bilirubin through conjugation.
-Therefore the levels of bilirubin in the blood can be measured directly, indirectly or in total.
+In a liver function test, the levels of bilirubin in the blood can be measured directly, indirectly or in total.

 The reference ranges are as follows: